mbj/mutant/docs/test-runner.md

 ### Database Isolation with Hooks

-For Rails applications with PostgreSQL, use hooks to create isolated databases for each worker:
+For Rails applications, use hooks to create isolated database resources for each worker:

 ```yml
 # .mutant.yml